TosbackCgusBridge-Bot/CGUs-versions/Oreilly/Privacy Policy.md

 For version 1.1 please click here.

-*   Twitter
-*   YouTube
-*   Slideshare
-*   Facebook
-*   RSS
-*   View All RSS Feeds >

-© 2016, O’Reilly Media, Inc.

-(707) 827-7019 (800) 889-8969

-All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners.

-About O'Reilly
+About Us

-*   Academic Solutions
-*   Jobs
-*   Contacts
-*   Corporate Information
-*   Press Room
-*   Privacy Policy
+*   Our Company
-*   Terms of Service
 *   Work with Us
-*   Editorial Independence

-Community

-*   Animals
-*   Authors
-*   Webcasts
-*   Community &.
-Featured Users
-*   Forums
-*   Newsletters
-*   O'Reilly Answers
-*   RSS Feeds
-*   Meetups &.
-User Groups
-*   O'Reilly Atlas (beta)

-Partner Sites

-*   makezine.com
-*   makerfaire.com
-*   craftzine.com
-*   Ignite Talks
-*   O'Reilly Insights on Forbes.com

-Shop O'Reilly

 *   Customer Service
 *   Contact Us

+*   twitter
-*   Shipping Information
+*   facebook
-*   Ordering &.
-Payment
+*   linkedin
-*   Affiliate Program
+*   youtube
-*   The O'Reilly Guarantee
+*   newsletter

+© 2017 O’Reilly Media, Inc. All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners.

+Terms of Service • Privacy Policy • Editorial Independence